alfons/PinyinStrictSort/readme.md

 ## History

-This was much more difficult than expected, and took much, much more time than expected.
+This was much more difficult than expected, and took much longer than expected.
-But in the end it looks simple, and flies like a Raptor SpaceX booster rocket. 🚀
+But in the end it looks simple, and flies like a SpaceX starship. 🚀